Generate null ecological niche models (ENMs) and compare null with empirical performance metrics

 An ENMnull

-object with slots containing evaluation summary statistics for the null models
+object with slots containing evaluation summary

-and their cross-validation results, as well as differences in results between the empirical and null models.
+as differences in results between the empirical and null models.

-This comparison table includes z-scores of these differences and their associated p-values (under a normal distribution).
+This comparison table includes z-scores of these differences and their

-See ?ENMnull for more details.
+associated p-values (under a normal distribution).
+See ?ENMnull for more

 Details

 This null ENM technique is based on the implementation in Bohl et al. (2019), which follows the original methodology of Raes & ter Steege (2007) but makes an important modification: instead of evaluating each null model on random validation data, here we evaluate the null models on the same withheld validation data used to evaluate the empirical model.
 Bohl et al. (2019) demonstrates this approach using a single defined withheld partition group, but Kass et al. (2020) extended it to use spatial partitions by drawing null occurrences from the area of the predictor raster data defining each partition.
-Please see the vignette for a brief example: <
+Please see the vignette for a brief example.

 This function avoids using raster data to speed up each iteration, and instead samples null occurrences from the partitioned background records.
 Thus, you should avoid running this when your background records are not well sampled across the study extent, as this limits the extent that null occurrences can be sampled from.